 2. Healthcare costs for children

+The question on “how much does it cost to raise a child?” is partially answered even before they are born.
 The healthcare costs associated with raising a child in the US start with pregnancy and childbirth, each of which can easily cost families tens of thousands of dollars, depending on complications and insurance policies.
-Once a child is born, the cost of insuring that child can easily exceed hundreds of dollars per month.
+Once the baby is born, the cost of insuring that child can easily exceed hundreds of dollars per month.

 If a child should need care for acute or chronic conditions, costs are much higher.
 Added to these expenses are dental care, orthodontia, and other medical costs not covered by insurance.
 Perhaps it’s no surprise that the US birthrate has fallen to a record low.